MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-configuration-aspnet-core/includes/4-implement-feature-flag.md

 At this point, everything should be set.
 Complete the following steps:

 1. Sign out of the SPA and refresh the browser, to ensure you get the latest version.
 1. Sign in and buy some items.
-Go to checkout.
+Go to the checkout page.
 1. You should now see the discount coupon input, because the toggle was created as "On" in the portal.
 1. Toggle the feature "Off" in the App Configuration store.
 1. Go back to the SPA and select the basket icon in the top right.